 Where is it: Scrovegni Chapel in Padua, Italy

 The first artwork in this selection of Christmas art representations is a fresco painting from the Scrovegni Chapel in Padua.
 The extensive work in the chapel required Giotto to hire forty artists to work with him.
-In this fresco, Giotto created one of the first representations of the Nativity scene in Western art that will set an example for many later.
+In this fresco, Giotto created one of the first representations of the Nativity scene in Western art that will set an example for many to come later.

 Domenico Ghirlandaio: Nativity and Adoration of Shepherds (1485)